CyVerse-learning-materials/container_camp_workshop_2020/docker/findingcontainers.rst

             a storage and distribution system for named Docker images

-            Organized by owners into "repositories" with compiled "*images*" that users can download and user
+            Organized by owners into "repositories" with compiled "*images*" that users can download and run

 There are several things you can do with Docker registries: